and-other-tales/datasets/CLOUD_RUN.md

 ## Deploying to Cloud Run

-1. Deploy the image to Cloud Run:
+1. Deploy the image to Cloud Run with startup probe configuration:

 ```bash
 gcloud run deploy dataset-creator \